 Fishing for Leads – A Metaphor for Social Media Marketing for Lawyers

 Think of your online marketing strategy as casting a fishing net into open waters to capture business.
-You and your competitors are standing side-by-side on the shores of the Internet trying to take in the biggest haul.
-If you’re using just your website, then your net is small, and your competitors who are engaging in social media are landing more clients.
+You and your competitors are standing side-by-side on the shores of the Internet, trying to take in the biggest haul.
+If you’re using just your website, your net is small, and your competitors engaging in social media are landing more clients.

 Now let’s suppose that while “fishing” on social media channels, your competitors are using only the best, most attractive lures available.
-You, however, have opted to use only the most basic tackle.
-In other words, while your social media channels are barebones, your competitors have filed out their profiles, branded each one with custom images and logos, and they’re posting regularly to their audience.
+You, however, have opted to use only the most essential tackle.
+In other words, while your social media channels are barebones, your competitors have filled out their profiles, braided each one with custom images and logos, and they’re posting regularly to their audience.
 If you’re ill-equipped, don’t be surprised when your competitors who have immersed themselves in better social media marketing are landing all the business.

 Be Genuinely “Social” in Your Social Media Marketing

-Many attorneys mistakenly believe that social media marketing is a numbers game and they get fixated on their number of fans and followers.
-In fact, some lawyers actually buy followers.
-Buying followers is a waste of money and it results in little to no leads.
+Many attorneys mistakenly believe that social media marketing is a numbers game, and they get fixated on their number of fans and followers.
+Some lawyers buy followers.
+Buying followers is a waste of money, and it results in little to no leads.
 When you buy followers or fans, you’re just buying numbers.
 The follower and fans you purchase aren’t people who’re interested or willing to engage with you or your firm.
 Additionally, you’re likely buying a large number of fake social media accounts.

 Instead of worrying about the numbers, be patient and concentrate on growing your followers and fans organically.
-Your end goal should be growing an audience that actually is interested in, and will engage with you, your firm, and your practice areas.
+Your end goal should be developing an audience interested in and will engage with you, your firm, and your practice areas.

 - When you’re auto-posting, you’re not engaging or listening.
 In other words, you’re not being “social.”
 Successful social media marketing for lawyers requires the human element of engagement.

 - Different social media platforms allow for different styles of posts.
-For example, Google Plus allows for embedded photographs, font styles (such as bold post headings), and more.
+For example, Google Plus allows for embedded photographs, font styles (bold post headings), and more.
 However, Twitter only allows 140 characters.
 Facebook posts can be significantly longer and can include location and tags.
-When you auto-post the same message to different social media channels, you’re missing out on opportunities to customize your posts and to increase engagement with your followers and fans.
+When you auto-post the same message to different social media channels, you miss out on opportunities to customize your posts and increase engagement with your followers and fans.

 As a side note, at JustLegal, we don’t auto-post content.
-Instead, we increase your social media marketing efforts by posting and sharing content that is relevant to your firm’s practice areas.
+Instead, we increase your social media marketing efforts by posting and sharing content relevant to your firm’s practice areas.

 Schedule the Best Times for Your Social Media Posts

-Effective social media marketing for attorneys requires timing especially since social media posts can have a short shelf life.
-For example, Twitter is perhaps the most difficult platform where your posts disappear the fastest depending on the number of your followers.
-The reach of your Facebook posts depends on Facebook’s newsfeed algorithm that takes into account how relevant and engaging your post is to your audience.
-The point is that you should schedule the timing of your social media posts to reach and to engage the maximum number of followers and fans.
+Effective social media marketing for attorneys requires timing, especially since social media posts can have a short shelf life.
+For example, Twitter is perhaps the most challenging platform where your posts disappear the fastest depending on the number of your followers.
+The reach of your Facebook posts depends on Facebook’s newsfeed algorithm that considers how relevant and engaging your post is to your audience.
+The point is that you should schedule the timing of your social media posts to reach and engage the maximum number of followers and fans.

 Engage With Other Lawyers

 In my experience, lawyers will readily engage with other lawyers through social media.
 Don’t overlook this engagement as a potential source of referrals.
-In fact, over the years, several lawyers outside of my jurisdiction have referred clients to my firm solely off of the basis that they follow me and my firm on social media platforms and they’re aware of my practice areas.
+In fact, over the years, several lawyers outside of my jurisdiction have referred clients to my firm solely because they follow my firm on social media platforms and me, and they’re aware of my practice areas.

 Don’t Get Into Arguments Online (“Flame Wars”)

-Here’s a real world example of just how bad things can get.
+Here’s a real-world example of just how bad things can get.
 In this example, a patron brought her dog to a restaurant that does not allow pets.
-The restaurant manager asked the woman if the dog was a service animal required for a disability (which is a permissible question under the ADA).
+The restaurant manager asked the woman if the dog was a service animal required for a disability (a permissible question under the ADA).
 The woman became enraged and left the restaurant in a huff.
-Within a matter of days, the restaurant’s Facebook page went from having a handful of likes to having 430 1 star reviews and numerous negative posts on its feed.
+Within days, the restaurant’s Facebook page went from having a handful of likes to having 430 1 star reviews and numerous negative posts on its feed.

-In this case, the business owner attempted to apologize for the situation but also laid blame (where it truly belonged) on the customer.
+In this case, the business owner attempted to apologize for the situation but also blamed the customer (where it truly belonged).
 This response only drew more fire from the woman and her social media friends.
-The only real solutions was to disable comments on the Facebook page, disable the rating system too, and to contact Facebook directly to request that the inordinate number of negative reviews be removed.
+The only real solutions were to disable comments on the Facebook page, disable the rating system, and contact Facebook directly to request that the excessive number of negative reviews be removed.

 In the end, always stay professional and avoid these confrontations.
 After all, in the words of comedian George Carlin: